-Cash provided by operating activities for fiscal 2012 approximated \$7.4 million.
-Cash provided by operating activities was attributable to the net income of \$6.9 million.
+Cash provided by operating activities for fiscal 2013 approximated \$7.5 million.
+Cash provided by operating activities was attributable to the net income of \$10.3 million, which was offset by the deferred income tax benefit of \$2.5 million and the increase in accounts, medical and management fee receivables of \$3.7 million.

-Cash used in investing activities for fiscal 2012 approximated \$1.2 million.
-The principal uses of cash from investing activities were purchases of property and equipment of \$1.1 million, and costs of patents of \$146,000.
+Cash used in investing activities for fiscal 2013 approximated \$41.0 million.
+The use of cash from investing activities was the cost of the HDM acquisition of \$40.0 million, purchases of property and equipment of \$1.1 million, and costs of patents of \$160,000.

-Cash used in financing activities for fiscal 2012 approximated \$3.4 million.
-The principal uses of cash in financing activities was the repayment of loans and capital lease obligations of \$1.4 million, distributions to non-controlling interests of \$1.1 million and a redemption to non-controlling interests of \$1.2 million.
+Cash provided by financing activities for fiscal 2013 approximated \$29.6 million.
+The principal sources of cash in financing activities consisted of proceeds from non-controlling interests of \$19.8 million and the proceeds from loans of \$14.7 million; uses of cash included the repayment of loans and capital lease obligations of \$1.8 million, distributions to non-controlling interests of \$1.8 million and a redemption of non-controlling interests of \$1.4 million.

-Total liabilities decreased by 12.4% during fiscal 2012, from approximately \$25.7 million at June 30, 2011 to approximately \$22.5 million at June 30, 2012.
+Total liabilities increased by 56.9% during fiscal 2013, from approximately \$22.5 million at June 30, 2012 to approximately \$35.4 million at June 30, 2013.

-As at June 30, 2012, our obligations included approximately \$2.8 million in various state sales taxes.
+As at June 30, 2013, our obligations included approximately \$5.2 million in various state sales taxes, inclusive of penalties and interest.
+The Company will attempt to obtain a reduction of penalties in negotiating final settlements.

-At June 30, 2012, we had working capital of approximately \$4.8 million as compared to working capital of \$576,000 at June 30, 2011, and stockholders' equity of \$11.1 million at June 30, 2012 as compared to stockholders' equity of \$5.9 million at June 30, 2011.
-For the year ended June 30, 2012, we realized a net income of \$6.9 million.
+At June 30, 2013, we had working capital of approximately \$16.7 million as compared to working capital of \$4.8 million at June 30, 2012, and stockholders' equity of \$37.8 million at June 30, 2013 as compared to stockholders' equity of \$11.1 million at June 30, 2012.
+For the year ended June 30, 2013, we realized a net income of \$10.3 million.

-Our principal sources of liquidity has been derived from investments and revenues.
+Our principal sources of liquidity has been derived from investments, revenues and the proceeds of loans obtained in connection with the HDM acquisition.

 Our business plan includes an program for manufacturing and selling our Upright® MRI scanners.
-In addition, we are enhancing our revenue by participating in the physician and diagnostic services management business through our subsidiary, HMCA-IMPERIAL and have upgraded the facilities which it manages, most significantly by the replacement of the original MRI scanners with new Upright® MRI scanners.
-Presently, all of the 11 MRI facilities managed by HMCA-IMPERIAL are equipped with Upright® MRI scanners.
-We have also intensified our marketing activities through the hiring of additional marketers for HMCA-IMPERIAL's clients.
+In addition, we are enhancing our revenue by participating in the physician and diagnostic services management business through our subsidiary, HMCA and have upgraded the facilities which it manages, most significantly by the replacement of the original MRI scanners with new Upright® MRI scanners.
+Presently, 23 of the 25 MRI facilities managed by HMCA, are equipped with Upright® MRI scanners.
+We have also intensified our marketing activities through the hiring of additional marketers for HMCA's clients.

 Our business plan also calls for a continuing emphasis on providing our customers with enhanced equipment service and maintenance capabilities and delivering state-of-the-art, innovative and high quality equipment upgrades at competitive prices.
-Fees for on-going service and maintenance from our installed base of scanners were \$11.1 million for the year ended June 30, 2011 and \$11.8 million for the year ended June 30, 2012.
+Fees for on-going service and maintenance from our installed base of scanners were \$11.8 million for the year ended June 30, 2012 and \$11.0 million for the year ended June 30, 2013.

-In order to reduce our net losses and demands on our cash and other liquid reserves, we instituted an aggressive program of cost cutting during and following the end of fiscal 2008.
-These measures included consolidating HMCA-IMPERIAL's office space with Fonar's office space, reductions in the size of our workforce, compensation and benefits, as well as across the board reduction of expenses.
-The cost reductions were intended to enable us to withstand periods of low volumes of MRI scanner sales, by keeping expenditures at levels which, if necessary, can be supported by service revenues and HMCA-IMPERIAL revenues.
+In order to reduce our net losses and demands on our cash and other liquid reserves, we have an aggressive program of cost cutting.
+These measures included consolidating HMCA's office space with Fonar's office space, reductions in the size of our workforce, compensation and benefits, as well as across the board reduction of expenses.
+The cost reductions were intended to enable us to withstand periods of low volumes of MRI scanner sales, by keeping expenditures at levels which, if necessary, can be supported by service revenues and HMCA revenues.
 We are also seeking equity and debt financing and have been engaged in discussions with several possible sources.